ZonghaoLi777/githubTrending/README.md

 ## Python

+* 【2024-12-26】[OpenSPG / KAG](https://github.com/OpenSPG/KAG) - KAG is a logical form-guided reasoning and retrieval framework based on OpenSPG engine and LLMs.
+It is used to build logical reasoning and factual Q&A solutions for professional domain knowledge bases.
+It can effectively overcome the shortcomings of the traditional RAG vector similarity calculation model.
 * 【2024-12-25】[princeton-vl / infinigen](https://github.com/princeton-vl/infinigen) - Infinite Photorealistic Worlds using Procedural Generation
 * 【2024-12-24】[malmeloo / FindMy.py](https://github.com/malmeloo/FindMy.py) - 🍏 + 🎯 + 🐍 = Everything you need to query Apple's FindMy network!
 * 【2024-12-24】[AgentOps-AI / AgentStack](https://github.com/AgentOps-AI/AgentStack) - The fastest way to build robust AI agents